Sara Netanyahu: Alleged abusive treatment of staff

 In January 2010, the family housekeeper sued Netanyahu in a labor court for withholding wages, unfair working conditions and verbal abuse.
+The case was settled out of court in 2012.

-Netanyahu was sued as of March 2014 by another caretaker and former bodyguard to the family over claims that she was abusive towards him.
+In March 2014, Netanyahu was sued by another caretaker and former bodyguard to the family over claims that she was abusive towards him.
 In February 2016, the Jerusalem Labor Court ruled in favor of plaintiff Meni Naftali, who claimed that Sara Netanyahu had created a hostile work environment and awarded him damages of NIS 170,000.
 The National Labor Court subsequently rejected her appeal.